raspberrypilearning/getting-started-web-dev/en/step_11.md

 ### Use placeholder text

-Add placeholder text to your webpage to see what your layout looks like.
+You can add placeholder text to your webpage to see what your layout looks like:

 [[[add-placeholder-text]]]

 ### Comment your code

-You can add helpful comments to both your HTML and CSS files.
+You can add helpful comments to both your HTML and CSS files:

 [[[web-comment-code]]]